ncnynl/MIT_BWSI_Project/card_recog/README.md

 # Card Recognition
-This Alexa skill can recognize the value of a standard playing card.
+This Alexa skill can identify a standard playing card

 #### Installation